jyotheee/SFmoviesApp/README.md

 ##Technology stack

 The frontend was built using backbone MVC framework.
 It uses Backbone.js, Underscore.js, jQuery and GoogleMaps API.
+There are three views to the Backbone model.
+The first view is to display the entire list of movies from the backend into a DOM element.
+This view provides an autocomplete feature on the form field that listens to 'keyup' events.
+Each movie displayed in the list has a separate view.
+This view listens to click events on its name and send the information to the maps view, which is the third one.
+The maps view geolocates the address and adds a marker on the map.

 Backend consists of a SQLite database, SQLAlchemy and a Flask framework for python.
 Data is downloaded from [DataSF:FilmLocations] (https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am?) into a csv file.
-The database is seeded (seed.py) from this CSV file and stored as a Movie model (model.py) into the database table.
+The database is seeded (seed.py) from this CSV file and stored as a 'Movie' model (model.py) into the database table.
+Queries are written with SQLAlchemy to fetch the data and convert them into JSON objects (RESTful) to be sent as a collection to the frontend view.

 ##Experience